tiliv/antibody/docs/journal/autumn-Ryan-Halfway-Authority/index.md

 How about, if they keep doing it, they pay Peoples' fines, which are sharper than what the Executives have allowed with federal government.

 We must deflate the goblins and clowns that run political meta-games, but we also must assert that `there is crime against People`, and we intend to define it.
-If we must use the language of copyright, let us discuss the consent mechanics of this magic consent they exercise with us.
+If we must use the language of copyright, let us discuss the mechanics of this magic consent they extract without our knowing.

+`The theft of your consent is Fraud.`

 Any sign of Regulation on an Authority-driven business incenses, that anyone at all could find their own Authority to counter the God-given one to have an Authoritarian enterprise.